 Dietary or nutritional supplements are gaining popularity as alternative ADHD treatment, especially nowadays when parents are more aware of the unpleasant side effects of ADHD medications.
 Furthermore dietary supplements are a lot more natural and cause minimal side effects.
 Many ADHD supplements are substances that our body already produces and/or obtain from food in the general food supply.

 “Supplements”, as the word implies,”supplement” what is inadequate.

-Children with ADHD tend to have many nutrient deficiencies, or higher nutrient needs that children without ADHD.
+Children with ADHD tend to have many nutrient deficiencies, or higher nutrient needs than children without ADHD.
 Thus, the goal of using ADHD supplements is to support your child’s body with nutrients that are inadequate.

 There are many reasons why a child needs dietary supplementation.
 Your child may not be consuming adequate amount of nutrients from their diet, such as omega-3 fatty acids.
 Your child may have difficulty digesting and absorbing nutrients.
 Your child’s body can have a higher demand for the nutrients, such as sulfate for detoxification.
 Or there may be sluggish metabolic pathways in the body that needs an extra boost of certain nutrients to get these pathways up to speed.